 - Black Pepper - fresh ground black pepper

 A ground beef mixture can be used in place of the thinly sliced beef.

 If you don't care for provolone cheese, or simply want to try other cheeses, Monterey Jack, Colby, or even Cheddar are all great options!

 For the Philly cheesesteak casserole, you are going to need a large skillet, preferably one that is oven-proof.
 If your skillet is not oven-proof, you will also need a 9x13 baking dish or large casserole dish.

-- Gluten-Free - Use Worchestershire sauce that doesn't have gluten or swap for coconut aminos.
+- Gluten-Free - Use Worcestershire sauce that doesn't have gluten or swap for coconut aminos.

 - Keto - To make a keto Philly cheesesteak casserole, use full-fat cream cheese to keep carbs down and don't buy pre-shredded cheese since it adds starch and extra carbs.

 Thinly slice 2lbs of steak.